PDF Version of this Document

 - Proteomics of CNS disorders

-Core and major facilities include: Confocal Microscopy Facility equipped for computer-assisted stereology; laser microdissection facility with quantitative “real-time” RT-PCR system; two-photon imaging; live-cell imaging facility; electron microscopy facility; x-ray crystallography facility for determination of the complete three-dimensional structure of proteins, RNA, and DNA; electron paramagnetic resonance facility for determining structure in biomembranes, Midwest Proteome Center-MALDI and electrospray MS/MS mass spectrometry; protein separation and bioinformatics facilities.
+Core and major facilities include: confocal microscopy facility equipped for computer-assisted stereology; laser microdissection facility with quantitative real-time RT-PCR system; two-photon imaging; UV flash photolysis; live-cell imaging facility; electron microscopy facility; x-ray crystallography facility for determination of the complete three-dimensional structure of proteins, RNA, and DNA; electron paramagnetic resonance facility for determining structure in biomembranes; Midwest Proteome Center-MALDI and electrospray MS/MS mass spectrometry; EPR protein structure center; protein bioinformatics facilities; animal care and training facility.

 - Biochemistry and Molecular Biology